EMPLOYMENT OPPORTUNITIES : INSTRUCTORS

-Summer camp instructors provide one week (5 days, 2hrs/day) classes for children 6–10 years old, or 10–14 years old.
-The Delaplaine’s Summer Camp program is state certified.
+Summer camp instructors provide one-week (5 days, 2hrs/day) classes for children 6–10 years old or 10–14 years old.
+The Delaplaine’s Summer Camp program is state certified, and instructors are supported by Delaplaine staff and camp assistants.
 Instructors can propose their own class, or teach a class designed by the Delaplaine.
-Camps are offered for eight weeks throughout the summer, and instructors can teach one or more classes. the Delaplaine’s Summer Art Camp program is Maryland State certified, and instructors are supported by Delaplaine staff and Camp Assistants.
-We beginning planning camps in December.
+Camps are offered for eight weeks throughout the summer, and instructors can teach one or more classes.
+We begin planning camps in December.

 Community Outreach Instructors

 Outreach instructors provide art education classes for underserved and at-risk populations such as preschoolers, parent/child pairs, youth, teens, seniors, adults with developmental and physical disabilities, or those who struggle with substance abuse.

 We believe that everyone deserves art.
 Over the last 35+ years, the Delaplaine has built a solid foundation of educational opportunities for students of all ages and skill levels.
 We also believe that everyone deserves to experience art education in an excellent environment, taught by highly qualified instructors.
 The Delaplaine is always seeking accomplished, creative instructors, who can meet our Educational Standards and Instructional Goals.

 All classes at The Delaplaine Arts Center will address the following:

 - How art historical references inform subject matter;

 - How to identify and use tools and equipment specific to a particular medium;

 - How to properly navigate the studio in a safe manner;

 - How to incorporate elements of art and principles of design;